-Democratic Senator Tammy Baldwin has introduced legislation to do just that.
+Democratic Sen. Tammy Baldwin has introduced legislation to do just that.
 Four GOP presidential candidates have expressed support for scrapping this camouflaging of multimillion-dollar salaries.

 Budget math is tough enough without ignoring half the equation.
 Raising significant revenues from corporations and the wealthy should have been a central goal of the budget negotiations.
-That would have been a big step towards a budget that is more balanced, fairer, and works for all of us.
+That would have been a big step towards a budget that is more balanced, fairer and works for all of us.

 Frank Clemente is executive director of Americans for Tax Fairness.
+Courtesy of American Forum.